Last Updated on August 18, 2023

 Table Saws and Injuries—the Data

 PTI is made up of well-known manufacturers of portable and stationary power tools.
 It’s a trade organization whose members have invested $100s of millions to increase safety in table saws.
 Facts are often quoted in support of statistics showing the number of horrific accidents.
 Most are due to improper use of table saws.
-In reality, however, injury rates have gone.
+In reality, however, injury rates have gone down.
 This occurred despite the fact that power saw usage has more than doubled in the past 10 years.
 One of the primary factors in reducing injuries comes down to the use of new voluntary standards.
 Most of these standards have been adopted by UL.
 For example, UL 987 includes a completely revamped table saw guard design.
 It also brings other standards and has debuted in more than 800,000 saws since 2010.

 Here’s the kicker: to date, there have been NO reported blade contact injuries on table saws with the new guard.
 None.
 That’s not to say that there can’t be, but the new designs are sufficient.
 On top of that, improper use of the table saw (including removal of the guard) is the cause of nearly all table saw injuries.
 The new UL standard makes it more convenient to keep the blade guard on while making a variety of cuts.
-Updated guards also give users better visibility and can be easily removed in parts to facilitate a greater amount of safety on a variety of cuts.
+Updated guards also give users better visibility.
+They can be easily removed in parts to facilitate a greater amount of safety on a variety of cuts.
 The revised UL 987 guards are designed not only to protect the operator from blade contact, but also from injuries due to kickback.

 So what’s going wrong?